EnergyTransition/pyESDL/docs/source/Coding examples/index.rst

    :caption: Contents:

    handling ecore types
-   getting an ESDL object as a string
+   getting an ESDL object as an XML string